Follow the Yellow Brick Road

 I was twice interrupted (not rudely by any means and I tried very hard to be sympathetic and helpful) by a tenant with sewage coming in through his bathroom drains with no clue how to diagnose or fix the issue.
 I am no plumber and don’t have the authority to make that call, but my efforts to reach the owner — tied up out of town in a meeting — were eventually responded to with a text message that someone was coming to get the key to get into another vacant adjacent apartment unit.

 Making little progress on my computer files issue and having lost the morning to the afternoon, I quickly realized that I was fighting a losing battle.
 Playing telephone and email tag with the guy on the other end of those uncrackable documents and waiting for the apartment “key master” (who never arrived) — I had my own out of town appearance scheduled for 3:30 at a location 30 minutes away.
 So I left the computer files, I left the unclaimed apartment key, and I left the sewage stained apartment all behind.
-I drove 30 minutes to the next county, checked in for my 3:30 appearance and waited, and waited, and waited some more.
+I drove 30 minutes to the next county, checked in for my 3:30 appearance and I waited, and waited, and then I waited some more.
 Finally at 3:50, when the other side didn’t show up, I checked out and started my drive back – the time all wasted.
 It was ironic because I knew in just 2½ short hours later I would find myself driving right back to almost the exact same location with my wife and daughter for an evening appointment.
 By this time I literally felt like Dorothy in a whirlwind tornado and I definitely was not in Kansas anymore.

 On Tuesday of that week, I planned to go into the office early again.
 I usually do not shower until after I take our daughter to school – giving me sole access to the single bathroom in our house.
 But on this day, I planned to shower early.
 I was fully prepared to jump in at 6:00, but I missed my mark when my wife had a brief emergency need for the bathroom.
 Since her workday regularly starts at 6:30, she has bathroom priority at that time of the morning.
 Rather than get in right away after her, I directed my attention to my work issues on my laptop.
 After another 40 minutes passed by and my wife was already gone to work, I tried my shower again.